These are the best audiophile headphones you should consider in 2021.

 What are the Best Headphones That an Audiophile Must Have?

 Instead of a specific model, choose them based on use.

 - Home listening, where you can relax and focus on sonic fidelity without distractions

 - Work listening (if possible), it’s a different environment that needs to consider the presence of other people

 - Portable, on-the-go use where you value convenience together with high-end audio

 Over the years, you’ll probably end up with many more headphones.

 Can Wireless Headphones Be Considered Audiophile?

-Many entry-level audiophiles don’t want to go too extreme with spending money on all parts of a perfect high-end setup.
+Many entry-level audiophiles don’t want to go too extreme with spending money on all parts of a perfect high-end headphone set.

 Some just want to enjoy high-res audio quality in comfort.
 Using uncompressed or lossless song file types with efficient Bluetooth codecs can go a long way.